Zoology: Vertebrate and invertebrate zoology

 Vertebrate zoology is the biological discipline that consists of the study of vertebrate animals, that is animals with a backbone, such as fish, amphibians, reptiles, birds and mammals.
-The various taxonomically oriented disciplines such as mammalogy, biological anthropology, herpetology, ornithology, and ichthyology seek to identify and classify species and study the structures and mechanisms specific to those groups.
+The various taxonomically oriented disciplines i.e.

+mammalogy, biological anthropology, herpetology, ornithology, and ichthyology seek to identify and classify species and study the structures and mechanisms specific to those groups.
 The rest of the animal kingdom is dealt with by invertebrate zoology, a vast and very diverse group of animals that includes sponges, echinoderms, tunicates, worms, molluscs, arthropods and many other phyla, but single-celled organisms or protists are not usually included.

 Structural zoology

 Cell biology studies the structural and physiological properties of cells, including their behavior, interactions, and environment.
 This is done on both the microscopic and molecular levels for single-celled organisms such as bacteria as well as the specialized cells in multicellular organisms such as humans.
 Understanding the structure and function of cells is fundamental to all of the biological sciences.
 The similarities and differences between cell types are particularly relevant to molecular biology.

 Anatomy considers the forms of macroscopic structures such as organs and organ systems.
-It focuses on how organs and organ systems work together in the bodies of humans and animals, in addition to how they work independently.
+It focuses on how organs and organ systems work together in the bodies of humans and other animals, in addition to how they work independently.
 Anatomy and cell biology are two studies that are closely related, and can be categorized under "structural" studies.
 Comparative anatomy is the study of similarities and differences in the anatomy of different groups.
 It is closely related to evolutionary biology and phylogeny (the evolution of species).